tensorforce/tensorforce/README.md

 providing clear APIs, readability and modularisation to deploy reinforcement learning solutions both in research and practice.
-TensorForce is built on top of TensorFlow and compatible with Python 2.7 and &ge;3.5 and supports multiple state inputs and multi-dimensional actions to be compatible with Gym, Universe, and DeepMind lab.
-It further provides an easily extensible interface to implement new environments.
+TensorForce is built on top of TensorFlow and compatible with Python 2.7 and &gt;3.5 and supports multiple state inputs and multi-dimensional actions to be compatible with any type of simulation or application environment.

-Finally, TensorForce aims to move all reinforcement learning logic into the TensorFlow graph, including control flow.
+TensorForce also aims to move all reinforcement learning logic into the TensorFlow graph, including control flow.
 This both reduces dependencies on the host language (Python), thus enabling portable computation graphs that can be used in other languages and  contexts, and improves performance.

 More information on architecture can also be found [on our blog](https://reinforce.io/blog/).
 Please also read the [TensorForce FAQ](https://github.com/reinforceio/tensorforce/blob/master/FAQ.md) if you encounter problems or have questions.
-Finally, you can sign up to our [Gitter channel](https://docs.google.com/forms/d/1_UD5Pb5LaPVUviD0pO0fFcEnx_vwenvuc00jmP2rRIc/).

 Finally, read the latest update notes (UPDATE_NOTES.md) for an idea of how the project is evolving, especially concerning majorAPI breaking updates.

 The main difference to existing libraries is a strict separation of environments, agents and update logic that facilitates usage in